 While the use of popular artist’s music can be costly for advertisers, the statistics above prove that it can be totally worth the investment!

 Don’t worry… the music story isn’t going to stop there.
-In part 2, we will discuss the relationship between music and our emotions, and take a look at previous studies we have conducted that show interesting insights into how different styles of music can cause different types of emotional responses!
+In Part 2, we discuss the relationship between music and our emotions, and take a look at previous studies we have conducted that show interesting insights into how different styles of music can cause different types of emotional responses!
 So stay tuned…(excuse the pun).